-Yes, when calculating net worth you need to include the value of your home.
+When calculating net worth you need to include the value of your home.
 Proper net worth accounting adds up all assets and subtracts all debts.
 Primary homes are assets, and debt secured by primary homes is debt.
-Adding Homes to Net Worth: Confusingly Controversial Although including primary home equity in net worth is correct, […]
+Adding Homes to Net Worth: Confusingly Controversial Although including primary home equity in net worth is correct, this […]

 Calculates a net worth’s percentile as compared to the United States household wealth distribution.